-Had anyone told me a year ago that I would be party to building a website about me, I would have told them they were expletive deleting crazy.
+Had anyone told me that I would be party to building a website about me, I would have told them they were expletive deleting crazy.

 Nonetheless after I retired, I did a little bit of business consulting trying to help rather stupid American companies protect their secrets.